-KeyPoint has EMV debit and credit cards, which carry a small computer microchip to better safeguard your card data.
-EMV cards, also known as “chip cards” or “smart cards,” are used in over 130 countries and have become a global standard for reducing common card-related fraud.
+- Cards are embedded with EMV chip--a small computer microchip-- to better safeguard your card data.
+EMV cards, also known as “chip cards” or “smart cards,” are the global standard for reducing common card-related fraud.

 - KeyPoint uses an industry-leading, advanced fraud detection system called Falcon to protect your card transactions.
 Falcon learns your purchase patterns, comparing real-time authorization data with your individual card behavior and existing trends.
 When cards are compromised, we are notified by the Visa fraud network and we will block the compromised card and send you a new one.
 In those circumstances, we will make every effort to contact you and advise you that your card has been blocked.

-When shopping online, we have partnered with Visa to offer both Visa Checkout and Verified by Visa.
-Once you register your KeyPoint debit or credit card, these services will help make your online purchases more secure.
+- When shopping online, we have partnered with Visa to offer both Visa Checkout and Verified by Visa.
+Once you register your KeyPoint card, these services will help make your online purchases more secure.

 - When traveling abroad, please submit a Travel Notification Form to let us know the dates and countries you are visiting.
 That way we won’t block your card, as international purchases will otherwise invoke a suspicious alert to us.